 Soho is a neighborhood in Lower Manhattan known for its trendy boutiques and cast-iron buildings.

-Many fashion models and stylists will have studio spaces in this area of New York City.
-You are also likely to see photo shoots going on in the cobblestone streets that cover the many blocks here.
+Many fashion models and stylists will have studio spaces in this area of Manhattan.
+You are also likely to see NYC photography shoots going on in the cobblestone streets that cover the many blocks here.

 Popular Tip: Make sure to stop by Nomo Soho, a covered green archway with twinkling lights for the perfect instagrammable location in NYC!